U.S. Mortgage Delinquency & Foreclosure Risk

 Relationship to Foreclosures

 Not all delinquencies become foreclosures.
 Homeowners may catch up on missed payments, sell the property, or negotiate loan modifications.
 However, sustained high delinquency rates signal underlying financial stress in the housing market.
-The "delinquency-to-foreclosure" pipeline typically takes 3-9 months, making delinquency rates a valuable early warning indicator.
+The "delinquency-to-foreclosure" pipeline typically takes 3-9 months, making delinquency rates a valuable early warning indicator for real estate investors and policymakers.

 Delinquency Rate Thresholds